DAILY LIFE IN ROME

 Later in Roman times Galen (130-200 AD) became a famous doctor.
 At first he worked treating wounded gladiators.
 Then in 169 AD he was made doctor to Commodus, the Roman Emperor's son.
 Galen was also a writer and he wrote many books.

-Galen believed the theory of the four humours.
+Galen believed the theory of the four humors.
 He also believed in treating illness with opposites.
 So if a patient had a cold Galen gave him something hot like pepper.

 Galen was also interested in anatomy.
 Unfortunately by his time dissecting human bodies was forbidden.
 So Galen had to dissect animal bodies including apes.
 However animal bodies are not the same as human bodies and so some of Galen's ideas were quite wrong.